billstclair/cl-diceware/README.md

 ## Function reference

-All functions are exported from the **cl-diceware** package.
+All functions and variables below are exported from the **cl-diceware** package.
 Random bytes are fetched from /dev/random, except on Windows, where it uses **cl:random**.

 **with-/dev/random** (&optional _stream_) &body _body_